kojikawrites/kojikawrites.github.io/docs/_posts/2023-07-23-can-i-have-a-little-more-plot-with-that.md

 ---
 layout: post
 title:  "Rogue Games: Can I have a little more plot with that?"
+description: |
+  This inaugural guest post reflects on the evolution of gaming culture and the increasing integration of narrative elements into Roguelike games.
+It examines the balance between procedural generation and storytelling in game design.
 categories: gamedev
 author: ellafae
 tags: roguelikes musings